groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/vstx.md

         - icon: "far fa-file-image-o"
           title: "About VSTX File Format"
           content: |
-            Files with .vstx extensions are drawing template files created with Microsoft Visio 2013 and above.
-These VSTX files provide starting point for creating Visio drawings, saved as .VSDX files, with default layout and settings.
-In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
-Programs that open VSTX files include Microsoft Visio for Windows and Mac that let you open these files for viewing and editing.
-It also allows to convert Visio file formats to a number of other formats.
+            Files with VSTX extensions are drawing template files created with Microsoft Visio 2013 and above.
+These VSTX files provide a starting point for creating Visio drawings, saved as VSDX files, with default layout and settings.
+In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagrams, information flow, organizational charts, software diagrams, network layout, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vstx/"